xxruyle/St.-Isidore-/README.md

 (USES CPDV Bible Translation)

+# Features

+- Looking up a specific passage with the $passage command <br />
+- Getting a random passage or random verse with the $randombv or $randomv command  <br />
+- Use $help for more information

 # Setup
 1) Install python and the discord.py library.
 Make sure to install other modules/libraries used in the code <br/>
 ```pip install discord```